ResearchComputing/Documentation/docs/cloud/aws/budget-actions/budget-actions.md

 # Configuring a budget action

 You can attach budget actions to an alert for either a cost budget or a usage budget.
-To configure a budget action on a new budget, first follow the steps for <a href="https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html" target="_blank">Creating a cost budget</a>
+To configure a budget action on a new budget, first follow the steps for [Creating a cost budget](https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html)

 ---

 ## Creating a budget

-1. Sign in to the AWS Management Console and open the <a href="https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html" target="_blank">AWS Cost Management console</a>
+1. Sign in to the AWS Management Console and open the [AWS Cost Management console](https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html)

 2. In the navigation pane, choose **Budgets**.
 (You may directly search for ‘budgets’ in top search bar)